 of our teachers can sing in five different languages

-staff member once had pop star Prince hold the door for him
+staff member once had pop star Prince hold the door for her

 of our staff members once tickled a cheetah until she purred in Kenya